Runnable/slash-docker/getting-started/_posts/2017-01-16-docker-compose-networking.markdown

 - compose
 - docker
 - networking
-excerpt: Configure networking betwen containers when using Docker Compose.
+excerpt: Configure networking between containers when using Docker Compose.
 ---

 Docker Compose sets up a single network for your application(s) by default, adding each container for a service to the default network.
 Containers on a single network can reach and discover every other container on the network.